johanneswseitz/gnome-extension-huawei-status/README.md

 A Gnome Extension to display the status of a Huawei MIFI.
 Tested with the Huawei Mobile Wifi model E5573s-320.
 Might also work with other models.

+* Displays the signal strength and network (2G,3G,4G)
+* Displays the battery percentage
+* Displays the Number of connected users
+* Disappears automatically when you are not connected to a Huawei Mifi

 ![Screenshot](/screenshot.png?raw=true "Screenshot")

 # Legal Stuff